USDGA GOLF QUALIFICATIONS

 You must meet all the requirements to submit an entry.
 An entry form must be submitted along with the entry fee in the timeline giving to be consider for a spot.
-If more participants enter the championship, then the full field allows, the committee must narrow the field at their discretion.
-Past participants may be giving the priority.
-If not selected a Refund will be issued.
+If more participants enter the championship than the full field allows, the committee must narrow the field at their discretion.
+Past participants of adaptive golf championships may be giving the priority.
+If not selected, You will be placed on a alternate list.

 Final decisions will be made by the committee.
 You must have a WR4GD PASS to be able to register.
-WR4GD PASS is only part of the Requirements, you must meet the Paralympic standards, Paralympics guidelines will govern qualifications.
-It will be the USDGA committee determination on this.
-Before you are granted a spot in the tournament.
-You will know your eligible.
 If somehow you were allowed to play in the event and you do not meet the guidelines, you will not be able to participate in future events unless changes in you condition.

-To enter the competition, you must have a valid handicap of 36.4.
-The committee has the authority to check your handicap based on performance over the past 2 years and has the discretion to adjust the handicap accordingly prior to competition.
-Oversees players must use the world handicap system
+To enter the competition, you must have a valid handicap of 36.4 with your countries handicap system.
+The committee has the authority to check your handicap based on performance over the past 2 years.

 All Final decisions will be made by the committee.

-Registration starts November 23rd to January 5th with the final field announce January 15th.
+Registration starts in December with final field announcements in January

 CLICK LOGO FOR WR4GD PASS INFORMATION